learn-co-students/SE-LIVE-121123-code-challenge-instructions-and-example/README.md

 - Find and open the code challenge assignment in Canvas and download the linked ZIP file
 - Unzip the file on your computer
+  - For WSL users only, make sure to move the folder to your Linux file system after unzipping by following these steps:
+  - Open Ubuntu
+  - Type explorer.exe . (type that exactly - including the period after explorer.exe) to open the current WSL directory in the file explorer
+  - Copy the code challenge directory into the WSL directory in the file explorer
+  - If you have trouble with any of these steps, watch the WSL Troubleshooting video below.
 - In your terminal, change directory (`cd`) into the unzipped challenge directory
 - Run `ls`; you should see a `bin/` directory and a `code-challenge.bundle`